ytnegmas/onpremk8s/README.md

 Once these steps were complete, the rest of the service deployments were managed by using GitOps going forward from the `gitops/apps` directory and committing to the `main` branch

 ## Simple-webapp
 I made a simple python flask app with some basic instrumention for prometheus and the necessary readniess/liveness probes for k8s.
 I also added the `/info` path for the necessary requirements.
 Example json return from the python flask app running in my local k3s, networked via the tailscale operator.
-The url is `https://simple-webapp.tail948a3d.ts.net/info` which is publicly accessible when k3s is spun up
+The url is `https://simple-webapp.tail948a3d.ts.net/info` which is publicly accessible when k3s is spun up See source code at `apps/simple-webapp/app.py`
 ```
 curl https://simple-webapp.tail948a3d.ts.net/info
 {"app":"simple-webapp","build_sha":"sha256:b33c61641a24a56fff02ccec5d4e7809cd258a22185a4105c4c698be2d701126","timestamp":"2025-08-20T03:25:25.167367+00:00"}